UriBer/aws_elasticbeanstalk/README.md

 in order to deploy to elasticbeanstalk

-1. pip install awsebcli --upgrade
+1. pip3 install awsebcli --upgrade
-2. eb init -p python-3.6 flask-api-demo --region us-east-2
+2. eb init -p python-3.7 flask-api-demo --region us-east-1
 3. eb create flask-hellos

 When modifying files use to update